valohai/docs/source/tutorials/jupyter/jupyhai/index.rst

 In this tutorial, we will use Jupyhai, to run a Valohai execution from your local Jupyter notebook.

+.. admonition:: A short recap on Notebooks
+   :class: tip

+   * Jupyhai is a Jupyter notebook extension developed and maintained by Valohai.
+   * Use the **Run remote** button, instead of the Run cell button to run your notebook on Valohai.
+   * The Jupyhai addon will generate a :ref:`yaml` file for each execution based on the contents of the Notebook.
+You don't need to create the YAML file yourself.
+   * Notebook executions use a custom Docker image called ``valohai/pypermill``.
+Make sure to use it as a base for your custom Docker images.

 .. admonition:: Installing Jupyhai to on your machine
    :class: attention